jz-huang/sm-wdc/README.md

-# tableau-wdc-mshealth
+# tableau-wdc-survey-monkey
 Tableau Web Data Connector for the Survey Monkey API.
 Allows importing survey data to Tableau for visualization and analysis.
 =======

 Getting Started
 ---------------
 * Register your app with the Survey Monkey Developers.
 * Create a file named config.js at the project root.
 It will contain config info for your app including client ID and secret you'll get in step 1.
 Config.js needs to look like the following:

 ```
 module.exports = {